-The harms data in this paper cover the acute phase, a taper period and an up to 30-day followup phase for those who discontinued because of adverse events.
-To ensure comparability with Keller et al, none of the tables contains data from the continuation phase.
+The harms data in this paper cover the acute phase, a taper period and an up to 30-day follow-up phase for those who discontinued because of adverse events, to ensure comparability with Keller et al. None of the tables contains data from the continuation phase.

 AE data come from the CSR lodged on GSK's website,[19] primarily Appendix D. Appendix B provides details of concomitant medications.
-Additional information was available from the summary narratives in the body of the CSR for patients who had AEs that were designated as serious or led to withdrawal.
-(Of the eleven paroxetine patients with AEs designated as serious, nine discontinued because of AEs.)
-However, the large number of other patients discontinued because of AEs.)
-However, the large number of other patients discontinued because of AEs that were not regarded as serious, or discontinued for lack of efficacy or protocol violations (see Figure 1), did not generate patient narratives.
-The tables laid out in Appendix D of the CSR give the clinical descriptors used by the blind investigators along with Adverse Drug Events Coding System (ADECS) codes used to code these clinical descriptions, ratings of severity and ratings of relatedness.
+The body of the CSR contains summary narratives for patients who had AEs that were designated as serious or led to withdrawal.
+Of the eleven paroxetine patients with AEs designated as serious, nine discontinued because of AEs.
+A large number of other patients discontinued because of AEs that were not regarded as serious, or for lack of efficacy or protocol violations (see Figure 1).
+None of these latter discontinuations led to patient narratives.

+The tables laid out in Appendix D of the CSR give key clinical terms used along with Adverse Drug Events Coding System (ADECS) codes, ratings of severity and ratings of relatedness.